Vanilagy/mp4-muxer/README.md

 set explicitly:
 - Use `'offset'` to offset the timestamp of each video track by that track's first chunk's timestamp.
 This way, it starts at 0.
-- Use `'permissive'` to allow the first timestamp to be non-zero.

 ### Muxing media chunks
 Then, with VideoEncoder and AudioEncoder set up, send encoded chunks to the muxer using the following methods: